ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 ### polygons vs polygons

-The following map (Figure \@ref(fig:overlap-KS-county-HPA)) shows the Kansas portion of the HPA and KS counties.
+The following map (Figure \@ref(fig:overlap-KS-county-HPA)) shows the Kansas portion of the HPA and Kansas counties.

 ```r